AdhyanDhull/chiral-asymmetry/content/post/vulnhub-tr0ll-1-walkthrough.md

 ![](/images/uploads/a-10-.png)

-The below is how Wireshark interface looks like, it is divided into various tab for easy access and functionality.
+The below is how **Wireshark** interface looks like, it is divided into various tab for easy access and functionality.
 Further more the workspace is divided into three subparts, the first showing the count and type of all the packets, second showing the protocol information and Human Level Language data, the third layer only shows the complete data being sent inside each packet that is being analysed.

 ![](/images/uploads/a-11-.png)

-I now looked for any hints I could find inside the lol.pcap file we found on the ftp server of the vulnerable troll machine.
+I now looked for any hints I could find inside the **lol.pcap** file we found on the ftp server of the vulnerable troll machine.

 ![](/images/uploads/a-12-.png)

-Here I found a packet stating something about a secret_stuff.txt file, I tried to find it on the webserver but it turns out it wasn’t of much importance.
+Here I found a packet stating something about a **secret_stuff.txt** file, I tried to find it on the webserver but it turns out it wasn’t of much importance.

 ![](/images/uploads/a-13-.png)

-What I also found is another FTP DATA packer saying something about a “sup3rs3cr3tdirlol” named file or directory.
+What I also found is another FTP DATA packer saying something about a “**sup3rs3cr3tdirlol**” named file or directory.

 So after trying it, there existed a directory on the web server with the same name.